yottaawesome/onyxx/README.md

 # onyxx

+## Introduction

-A small DirectX game engine
+A small DirectX game engine.
+It will be built up slowly; it's currently in the planning phase.